Balakən

 Balakən (Balakan; Билкан) is a city and the administrative centre of the Balakan District of Azerbaijan.
 The city is situated at the foot of the Greater Caucasus Mountains and on the Balakan river, a tributary of the Alazani River.

 Etymology

-According to the Concise Oxford Dictionary of World Place Names, the name Balakan may be derived from an Old Georgian word "ბელის კანი (belis k'ani)" meaning "skin of a bear cub".
+According to the Concise Oxford Dictionary of World Place Names, the name Balakan may be derived from an Old Georgian word "ბელის კანი (belis k'ani)", meaning "skin of a bear cub".

 History

 Throughout its history, the city was ruled by different kingdoms and khanates.
-In 1918–1920, Balakan was disputed between Azerbaijan Democratic Republic and Democratic Republic of Georgia until both countries were occupied by Soviet Russia and the city became part of Azerbaijan SSR.
+In 1918–1920, Balakan was disputed between the Azerbaijan Democratic Republic and the Democratic Republic of Georgia, until both countries were occupied by Soviet Russia, and the city became part of Azerbaijan SSR.
 In 1965, Balakan gained city status after the Azerbaijani government's approval.

 Economy

 The economy of Balakan is partially agricultural, partially tourist-based, with some industries in operation.

 Society and Culture

 Demography

 The majority of the population of Balakan is ethnic Azerbaijanis.
 There's a significant minority of Avars and smaller minorities of Ingiloys (a subgroup of Georgians).

 According to a 2005 survey, 85% of the population was ethnic Azerbaijani, 14% Avar, and the remaining 1% consisted of other ethnicities.